walling/trading/documents/raw-order-book-data.md

 ## Order book aggregation

 Looking through the data, I observe that the order book deltas are heavily aggregated.
 This is unfortunate, because it makes it tricky or maybe even impossible to reverse-engineer the origin orders.
 Maybe it’s possible, if the time resolution on the delta messages is high enough.
-One problem is: If two trades executed at the same price, their cumultative volume is most probably aggregated into a single price bin in the order book delta message.
+One problem is: If two trades executed at the same price, their cumulative volume is most probably aggregated into a single price bin in the order book delta message.
 By watching the changes in the order book and the stream of trade message, one might be able to infer some information.
 I’m not sure if it’s possible and how much information can be inferred.

 A question also arrives, whether Cryptowatch deliberatly aggregates the order book deltas (one potential reason being performance).
 If this is the case, it might be possible to get better data directly from the exchange websocket APIs.
 However, accessing the data directly adds to the complexity of data cleaning and normalization.
 This is what Cryptowatch tries to solve in the first place, a single unified stream of market data with the same conventions applied everywhere.